 Ready to move on?
 Scroll down!

-Once you’re comfortable with the “F5″ routines, scroll down and mix in the following workouts to further progress the strength and stamina of your abdominals.
-All of these routines are TummySafe™.
+Once you’re comfortable with the “F5″ routines above, scroll down and mix in the following TummySafe™ videos to further progress the strength and stamina of your abdominals.

 P.S.
 You won’t find a workout that only contains moves for your biceps, or moves for your quads, or moves for your abs beyond the “F5″ series because we believe he whole body needs to move!